BEST INSURANCE = LEVEL FLOTATION

-NSW Boating Incident report 2017 (pictured right) shows open runabouts alone recorded;
+NSW Boating Incident report for 2017 (pictured right) shows open runabouts alone recorded;

 - 150 Capsizes